Producing with a Disabled Lens

 For instance, having a neurodivergent theatremaker on my producing team allowed us to identify and dismantle barriers in communication practices.
 This was in addition to him being an effective administrator and performer.
-Working with a physically disabled director created circumstances where we always planning the most physically accessible paths on and off stage for everyone, including the creative team.
+Working with a physically disabled director created circumstances where we were always planning the most physically accessible paths on and off stage for everyone, including the creative team.
 When someone turned an ankle and became temporarily disabled, we were already prepared.

 A few seasons before I left OSF, we cast actress Regan Linton in the rep company.
 I had booked dancer Alice Sheppard for an outdoor performance on dates where Michael Maag, our resident lighting designer, and Regan Linton were both available.
 All three artists use wheelchairs.
 I recognized I was uniquely able to produce and facilitate a cross-disciplinary conversation about access that would have no ableism embedded in it.
-The result was a powerful hour of educational programming and relationships were created that have resulted in original work and international collaboration outside of OSF.
+The result was a powerful hour of educational programming, and relationships were created that have resulted in original work and international collaboration outside of OSF.

 There’s a reason why so many people in our industry hide their disabilities.
 Our field has a track record of punishing perceived weakness.